 Food & Drink

 The bar and restaurant are next door to each other with cute historic low ceilings, beams, fireplaces and lots of comfy seating.
-The bar is the perfect place to while away hours, with sofas around the fire, a stylish bar area and excellent staff.
+The bar is the perfect place to while away hours, with sofas around the fire, a stylish bar area, and excellent staff.

-The crab starter melts in your mouth and is unmissable, the pigeon tastes far better than those mangy birds should (delicious!) and the Pollack and Seabass dishes are a taste sensation.
-We liked the food so much we spent one more evening than we intended in the restaurant to take advantage of the fine food and inviting atmosphere.
+The crab starter melts in your mouth and is unmissable, the pigeon tastes far better than those mangy birds should (delicious!), and the Pollack and Seabass dishes are a taste sensation.
+We liked the food so much that we spent one more evening than we intended in the restaurant to take advantage of the fine food and inviting atmosphere.

-Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
-Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.